Human Body

 - Thymus gland → produces white blood cells → fights infections.

-Living beings produce offspring to ensure the survival of their species.
 In humans, fertilization occurs when a sperm (from the male) meets an ovum/egg (from the female).
 They unite to form a fertilized egg (fetus), which is implanted in the uterus and grows into a child.
-The whole system of fertilization and producing offspring is called the reproductive system.

 A. Female Reproductive System

 The female reproductive system produces essential sex hormones and ova (eggs).
-It provides a safe environment for the growth and development of the fetus until the child is born.
+It provides a safe environment for the growth and development of the fetus.
 It has external and internal parts.

 External Female Organs (Vulva)